-If you change the security key, make sure that you re-encrypt all the passwords that you created with the new security key.
-Otherwise, the agent fails to decrypt the encrypted password which results in failure of resources monitoring.
+If you change the security key, you must use the new security key to re-encrypt all the passwords that were encrypted earlier with the previous security key.
+Otherwise, the agent fails to decrypt the encrypted password, and may consequently fail to perform resource monitoring.